Myna

 The mynas (/ˈmaɪnə/; also spelled mynah) are a group of birds in the starling family (Sturnidae).
-This is a group of passerine birds which are native to Iran and Southern Asia, especially Afghanistan, India, Pakistan, Bangladesh, Nepal and Sri Lanka.
-Several species have been introduced to areas like North America, Australia, South Africa, Fiji and New Zealand, especially the common myna, which is often regarded as an invasive species.
-It is often known as "Selarang" and "Teck Meng" in Malay and Chinese respectively in Singapore, due to their high population there.
+They are passerine birds native to large parts of Central Asia and South Asia, especially Iran, Afghanistan, India, Pakistan, Bangladesh, Nepal and Sri Lanka.
+Several species have been introduced to areas such as North America, Australia, South Africa, Fiji and New Zealand, especially the common myna, which is often regarded as an invasive species.
+In Singapore, they are sometimes known as "Selarang" in Malay and "Teck Meng" in Chinese due to their high population there.

 Mynas are not a natural group; instead, the term myna is used for any starling in the Indian subcontinent, regardless of their relationships.
 This range was colonized twice during the evolution of starlings, first by rather ancestral starlings related to the coleto and Aplonis lineages, and millions of years later by birds related to the common starling and wattled starling's ancestors.
 These two groups of mynas can be distinguished in the more terrestrial adaptions of the latter, which usually also have less glossy plumage, except on the heads, and longer tails.
 The Bali myna, which is critically endangered and nearly extinct in the wild, is highly distinctive.

 Some mynas are considered talking birds, for their ability to reproduce sounds, including human speech, when in captivity.

 Myna is derived from the Hindi (मैना) mainā which itself is derived from Sanskrit madanā.